devcristi/Multitask-Prostate-Segmentation-and-Cancer-Classification-Model-Using-Deep-Learning/README.md

 ## Technologies Used
 - **Python:** Main programming language used in the project.
-- **Deep Learning Frameworks:** Likely using frameworks such as TensorFlow or PyTorch.
+- **Deep Learning Framework:** PyTorch.
-- **UNet Architecture:** Core deep learning model for segmentation and classification tasks.
+- **UNet Architecture:** Attention-UNet.
+Core deep learning model for segmentation and classification tasks.
 - **Other Libraries and Tools:**
   - NumPy and Pandas for data manipulation.
   - OpenCV for image processing.